Limit Distribution Theory for the Smooth 1-Wasserstein Distance with Applications: Background and Preliminaries

 \subsection{Smooth 1-Wasserstein Distances}

 The smooth 1-Wasserstein distance levels out local irregularities in the distributions via convolution with the Gaussian kernel.
 It is defined as

-where $\Gauss$ is the $d$-dimensional isotropic Gaussian measure with parameter $\sigma$. \cite{Goldfeld2020GOT} showed that $\gwass$ inherits the metric and topological structure of $\wass$.
-Stability w.r.t. the smoothing parameter was also established in that work, in the sense that
+where $\Gauss$ is the $d$-dimensional isotropic Gaussian measure with parameter $\sigma$. \citet{Goldfeld2020GOT} showed that $\gwass$ inherits the metric and topological structure of $\wass$.
+Stability w.r.t. the smoothing parameter was also established in that work, showing that

 This enabled proving regularity properties of $\gwass(P,Q)$ in $\sigma$, such as continuity, monotonicity, and $\Gamma$-convergence.
-In addition, \cite{Goldfeld2020convergence} showed that $\gwass$ alleviates the CoD, converging as $\EE[\gwass(P_n,P)] = O( n^{-1/2})$ in all dimensions under a sub-Gaussian condition on $P$.
-In the next section, we characterize the limit distribution of $\sqrt{n}\gwass(P_{n},P)$, prove that this distribution can be accurately estimated via the bootstrap, and derive concentration inequalities.
+In addition, \citet{Goldfeld2020convergence} showed that $\gwass$ alleviates the CoD, converging as $\EE\big[\gwass(P_n,P)\big] = O(n^{-1/2})$ in all dimensions under a sub-Gaussian condition on $P$.
+In the next section, sharpen the dependence on the expectation bound on $\sigma$, characterize the limit distributions of (scaled) empirical $\gwass$ under the null and the alternative, prove that the limits can be accurately estimated via the bootstrap, and establish concentration inequalities.
 Later, we move to a vanishing $\sigma$ analysis, Berry-Esseen type bounds, and applications.